 Take breaks – Academic studies traditionally take more time during middle and high school years.
 Kinesthetic learners can feel frustrated by lengthy lessons.
 A short break to stretch and move can help them remain focused.

 It is really important to incorporate activities for kinesthetic learners into homeschooling lessons.
-By looking beyond traditional classroom practices, and allowing movement, kinesthetic students will have the opportunity to and learn in a way they will thrive.
+By looking beyond traditional classroom practices, and allowing movement, kinesthetic students will have the opportunity to learn in a way they will thrive.

 Do you have a kinesthetic learner?
 If so, please share your activity ideas in the comments.